top of page

 • Using sensory-based interactions

-Our goal is not to change the child—but to meet them where they are and grow together from there.
+We can turn everyday play into meaningful connection.
+Our goal is not to change the child—but to meet them where they are and grow together.

 FAQ

-At GLAS, we recommend starting with 5–10 minutes and gradually increasing based on the child’s engagement.
+How long should play sessions be?Start with 5–10 minutes and gradually increase based on the child’s engagement.

-Can these strategies be used at home or in school?
+Can these strategies be used at home or in school?Yes—these techniques are flexible and effective across environments.

-How do I know if my child is engaged?
+How do I know if my child is engaged?Look for small but meaningful signs:

 • Glancing toward you